GorkemOrhan/Automated-Online-Exam-System/docs/github-pages-deployment.md

 #### Missing upload-pages-artifact

-If you see an error like "Missing download info for actions/upload-artifact@v3", make sure you're using the correct version of the action.
-We've updated the workflow to use `actions/upload-pages-artifact@v2`.
+If you see an error like "Missing download info for actions/upload-artifact@v3", we've provided two workflow files:

+1. `.github/workflows/frontend-deploy.yml` - Our original workflow
+2. `.github/workflows/nextjs.yml` - An alternative workflow based on GitHub's official Next.js template

+Try using the alternative workflow by manually triggering it from the Actions tab.

 #### Next.js Build Errors